Y7K/cli/readme.md

 1. Clone this repository: `git clone <repo-url> <directory>`

-2. Change into the  directory and run `composer install && composer run-script project-created-cmd`
+2. Change into the  directory and run `composer install`

 3. Place the directory path in your PATH, e.g. by adding
     ```